How to succeed in the Kubestronaut exam

 Preparation common to all exams

-All exams must be taken using a dedicated application called "PSI Secure Browser."
+All exams must be taken using a dedicated application called "PSI Secure Browser".

-PSI Secure Browser and latency countermeasures
+PSI Secure Browser and Latency Reduction

 The only solution to this problem is thorough practice.

-Preparing the exam environment
+Preparing for the Examination

-Preparation and practice
+Preparation and practice methods

-- Community-created exercises
+- Community-created practice problems

 The recommended order of practice is as follows: